-So you just enjoyed yourself with friends and family, but every time you open the fridge, you ask yourself the same question: What am I going to do with all of this leftover turkey?
+So you just enjoyed yourself with friends and family, but every time you open the fridge, you ask yourself the same question: What am I going to do with all this leftover turkey?
 Well, that’s where these turkey leftover meals come in.

 If you’ve never had chilaquiles, you’re missing out.
-This Mexican staple defines creative leftover usage by traditionally using day old tortillas combined with eggs to create a mouthwatering, hearty breakfast meal.
-This Thanksgiving-edition combines your fall poultry of choice with tradition.
+This Mexican staple defines creative leftover usage by traditionally using day-old tortillas combined with eggs to create a mouthwatering, hearty breakfast meal.
+This Thanksgiving edition combines your fall poultry of choice with tradition.

-Far from the cafeteria nightmare of yesterday, turkey tetrazzini is a great way to use up leftover poultry and we love this option from the Pioneer Woman.
+Far from the cafeteria nightmare of yesterday, turkey tetrazzini is a great way to use up leftover poultry—and we love this option from the Pioneer Woman.
 (Bonus: Make two helpings and freeze one casserole!)